 The purpose of the UA Hydrometeorology Program is to become the first and premier Hydrometeorology program in the World.
 Our mission is to:

 Submit all required application materials, including letters of recommendation, electronically with the Graduate College application.
 Paper applications are no longer accepted.

 Request that official reports of the GRE exam and the TOEFL exam scores be reported to the University of Arizona (University Code 4832).
 Department or major codes are not required because all scores reported to the University of Arizona are accessible by all departments.

-If you have questions about research, refer to the Hydrometeorology Program website, select a Faculty Advisor in your area of interest, and contact that Faculty Member:
+If you have questions about research, refer to the Hydrology and Atmospheric Sciences *Education/Graduate) website.
+Select a Faculty Advisor in your focus area of interest and contact that Faculty Member:

-If you have questions about, or problems with, the Graduate College electronic application, including electronic submission of letters of recommendation, contact the staff member in your Faculty Advisor's Home Department.
+If you have questions about, or problems with, the Graduate College electronic application, including electronic submission of letters of recommendation, contact the staff member for Hydrometeorology in the HAS department.

 email@example.com or 520-621-6831